dolphjs/docs/content/controllers.md

 #### Route Parameters

-This can be used when you need to accept **dynamic data** as part of a request via the route path. (e.g `GET /user/1` to get user with the dynamic data `1`).
-In order to achieve this, we can use route paramter **placeholders** which are denoted by using a colon in the route path as seen below where the **name** plac:eholder is defined here `greet/:name` and gotten here `req.params.name`.
+This approach is useful when you need to accept dynamic data as part of a request via the route path (e.g., `GET /user/1` to retrieve the user with the dynamic data `1`).
+To achieve this, you can use route parameter placeholders, which are denoted by a colon in the route path.
+For example, the placeholder `:name` in the route `greet/:name` can be accessed using `req.params.name`.

 ```typescript
 @Route('user')